The Mysterious Sisters

 "Really?
 Then how are they making it explode?"

-"I don't have the materials for that.
-I just have the appearance… Hmm, I want to talk to a Hero about it.
-Village Chief-san, do you know any Heroes?"
+"I don't have reference materials for that part.
+I only have the appearance… Hmm, I'd like to talk to a Hero about it.
+Village Chief-san, do you happen to know any Heroes?"

 "Ah, I do."